 Positive rewards as a part of mental conditioning

-Remember the Palov’s Dogs?
+Remember Pavlov’s Dogs?
 Just before each meal, Pavlov would ring a bell.
 After a while, all he needed to do was to ring the bell for the dogs to start salivating.

 In psychology, this is regarded as conditioning, and it works with humans pretty damn well.
 You can condition yourself for productivity and happy expectations if you know there’s a payoff at the end.
 And the reward doesn’t have to be elaborate.

 How about a meeting with your friends or watching an episode of your favorite series, doing some amazing activities with your partner, or enjoying seafood accompanied by a fine glass of white wine?

 How to immediately start conditioning your mind with positive rewards:

 1. Plan a small reward for the day’s accomplishments

 While you craft your to-do list the night before, make a note of the reward that you’ll receive at the end of your workday (and mark it with a different color than the other items on the list).